phanumat/Documentation/device-type-developers-guide/parse.rst

 --------

 All messages from the device are passed to the ``parse()`` method.
-It is responsible for turning those messages into something the SmartThings platform can understand.
+It is responsible for turning those messages into something the PEA HiVE platform can understand.

 Because the ``parse()`` method is responsible for handling raw device messages, their implementations vary greatly across different device types.
 This document will not discuss all these different scenarios (see the `Z-Wave Device Handler Guide <building-z-wave-device-handlers.html>`__ or `ZigBee Device Handler guide <building-zigbee-device-handlers.html>`__ for protocol-specific information).